 - If you are immunocompromised and have not received your second or third dose, it is still recommended that you complete your vaccination series, even if you already had COVID-19.
 Although you can get the vaccine as soon as your symptoms are resolved and you have finished self-isolation, research suggests that the best immune response is 8 weeks after your COVID-19 infection.

 - If you have not received your third dose, a booster dose is still recommended, even if you already had COVID-19.
-Although you can get the vaccine as soon as your symptoms are resolved and you have finished self-isolation, research suggests that the best immune response is 12 weeks after your COVID-19 infection for individuals 18 years of age and older (for 12 to 17 year olds, an interval of 6 months is suggested after second dose).
+Although you can get the vaccine as soon as your symptoms are resolved and you have finished self-isolation, research suggests that the best immune response is 12 weeks after your COVID-19 infection for people 18 years of age and over.
+For people aged 12 to 17, the recommended timing is 6 months after your second dose.

 Who is medically exempt from receiving a COVID-19 vaccination?

-The only indications for a COVID-19 vaccine medical exemption are:
+The only reasons for a COVID-19 vaccine medical exemption are:

-- True allergies to vaccines, either to a component of the vaccine, or to your first dose.
-These allergies would need to be confirmed by a specialist (allergist) who your healthcare professional can refer you to.
+- True allergies to vaccines, either to an ingredient of the vaccine, or to your first dose.
+These allergies would need to be confirmed by a specialist (allergist).
+Your healthcare provider can refer you if needed.

-- A serious adverse event related to your first vaccination.
-If this occurred, the Health Unit would have notified you and you would have been advised to have a consultation with a specialist prior to being offered a second dose.
+- A serious adverse event related to your first dose.
+If this occurs, THU will contact you and advise that you consult with a specialist before you are offered a second dose.

-- Pericarditis or myocarditis after your first dose, which would have been confirmed by the Health Unit.
+- Pericarditis or myocarditis after your first dose, which would have been confirmed by THU.

-For more information or questions about the COVID-19 vaccines, please call the health unit at 866 747-4305, Ext.
-7 or your health care provider.
+For more information or if you have questions about the COVID-19 vaccines, please call THU at 866-747-4305, Ext.
+6 or your health care provider.

-Vaccines are safe, effective and the best way to protect you and those around you from serious illnesses like COVID-19.
+Vaccines are safe, effective, and the best way to protect you and people around you from serious illnesses like COVID-19.
 Vaccines work with your immune system so your body will be ready to fight the virus if you are exposed.
 This can reduce your risk of developing COVID-19 and make your symptoms milder if you do get it.

-They will be an important tool to help stop the spread of the virus and allow individuals, families, and workers to safely resume normal life.
+Vaccines are an important tool to help stop the spread of the virus and to help individuals, families, and workers safely resume normal life.
 The COVID-19 vaccine does not cause a coronavirus infection.
-It helps to build up your immunity to the virus, so your body will fight it off more easily if it affects you.
+It helps build up your immunity to the virus so your body will fight it off more easily if you are exposed or get sick.